MicrosoftDocs/PlayReady/Docs/Packaging/mp4-based-formats-supported-by-playready-clients.md

 #### Supported

-Supported in version 1705 or higher with the `<mspr:pro>` tag for On-Demand assets.
+Supported in version 1507 or higher with the `<mspr:pro>` tag for the Live Profile with static manifests (On-Demand content).

-Supported in version 1607 or higher with the `<mspr:pro>` tag for Live assets.
+Supported in version 1703 or higher with the `<mspr:pro>` tag for the Live Profile with dynamic manifests (Live content).

 The DASH manifest contains a PlayReady Object including a PlayReady Header using the `<mspr:pro>` tag in the `<Period>` node.
 If different keys are used for different tracks or bitrates, the DASH manifest may have multiple PlayReady Objects in the multiple `<AdaptationSet>` or `<Representation>` nodes instead.